Chlorophyll: Biosynthesis

 This conversion forms an ester of the carboxylic acid group in chlorophyllide a with the 20-carbon diterpene alcohol phytol.
 Chlorophyll b is made by the same enzyme acting on chlorophyllide b.
 The same is known for chlorophyll d and f, both made from corresponding chlorophyllides ultimately made from chlorophyllide a.

 In Angiosperm plants, the later steps in the biosynthetic pathway are light-dependent.
 Such plants are pale (etiolated) if grown in darkness.
 Non-vascular plants and green algae have an additional light-independent enzyme and grow green even in darkness.

 Chlorophyll is bound to proteins.
 Protochlorophyllide, one of the biosynthetic intermediates, occurs mostly in the free form and, under light conditions, acts as a photosensitizer, forming free radicals, which can be toxic to the plant.
 Hence, plants regulate the amount of this chlorophyll precursor.
 In angiosperms, this regulation is achieved at the step of aminolevulinic acid (ALA), one of the intermediate compounds in the biosynthesis pathway.
 Plants that are fed by ALA accumulate high and toxic levels of protochlorophyllide; so do the mutants with a damaged regulatory system.

 Senescence and the chlorophyll cycle

 The process of plant senescence involves the degradation of chlorophyll: for example the enzyme chlorophyllase hydrolyses the phytyl sidechain to reverse the reaction in which chlorophylls are biosynthesised from chlorophyllide a or b.
 Since chlorophyllide a can be converted to chlorophyllide b and the latter can be re-esterified to chlorophyll b, these processes allow cycling between chlorophylls a and b.
 Moreover, chlorophyll b can be directly reduced (via 7^{1}-hydroxychlorophyll a) back to chlorophyll a, completing the cycle.

 In later stages of senescence, chlorophyllides are converted to a group of colourless tetrapyrroles known as nonfluorescent chlorophyll catabolites (NCC's) with the general structure:

-These compounds have also been identified in ripening fruits and they give characteristic autumn colours to deciduous plants.
+These compounds have also been identified in ripening fruits.